Graphic Design, One-Year General Certificate

 Division of Arts and Humanities

-One-year certification in Graphic Design from the Department of Visual Arts represents the successful completion of select courses in art, design and digital art that prepares individuals to design, develop and implement visual solutions for a variety of contexts, including print and digital media.
-Successful completion of this certificate prepares the student for employment in graphic design, or for further study in art, design, or web development.
-Certification is well suited for the individuals with professional experience seeking to add to their skill set.
-Lorain County Community College has articulation agreements with colleges and universities including programs offered by Lorain County Community College's University Partnership.
-National Association of Schools of Art and Design plan approval 2016.
+The one-year certification in Graphic Design from the Department of Visual Arts signifies the successful completion of select courses in art, design, and digital art.
+This certificate prepares students for various professional contexts, including graphic design, packaging design, multimedia design, web design, editorial design, and user interface design.
+Graduates are equipped for employment in graphic design or further studies in art, design, or web development.
+This certification is also ideal for individuals with professional experience looking to enhance their skill set.
+Lorain County Community College has articulation agreements with various colleges and universities, including programs offered through its University Partnership.
+National Association of Schools of Art and Design plan approval is expected in 2024.

 Plan of Study Grid